AppleBoiy/prerequisite-tree-dagreD3/README.md

 To use the Prerequisite Tree tool, you need to prepare a spreadsheet containing the course data.
 Follow these steps to prepare the spreadsheet:

-1. Create a new spreadsheet using a program like [Microsoft Excel] or [Google Sheets].
+1. Create a new spreadsheet using a program like [Google Sheets].
 2. Create a table to represent the course data.
 The table should have the following columns:

    | code    | abbr    | parent | children | conditions                | year | term | full name (ENG)                  | credit |